qvest-digital/KNIME-Cumulocity-Connector/README.md

 ![Cumulocity Example Workflow](documentation/CumulocityKNIMENodes.png)

 ## Visualization
-No specifc visualization has been implemented.
+No specific visualization has been implemented.

 ## Installation